danxfisher/UFC-Fantasy-WordPress-Theme/README.md

 # UFC Fantasy WordPress Theme

+## Next top milestones

+* Store fighter/fight/event JSON in it's own databases (or the necessary key/value pairs) to limit API calls.
+  * Need to check for when events/fights/fighters change
+* Only constant API call should be for news on main page.
+Everything else should call from a database.
+* Admin panel - Add event only for the current days event or future instead of all pas, present, and future fights

 ## To do

 * If fight is pulled, remove it from picks page, picks db, bets db, etc